yxuansu/MAGIC/image_captioning/README.md

         ├── ./zerocap/ # Contains details of the ZeroCap baseline └── ./inference_result/ # Contains the inferenced results of all evaluated methods

+**[Note]** To ensure the reproductivity of our work, [in this folder](https://github.com/yxuansu/MAGIC/tree/main/image_captioning/inference_result), we provide the inferenced results of all evaluated methods.

 ****
 ### Catalogue:
 * <a href='#data_preparation'>1.
 Data Preparation</a>